rtasalem/barbie-ecommerce-website/README.md

 - Adding wishlist functionality in front- and back-end
 - Updating tests to ensure they all work
 - Adding an admin side to contribute to the addition of new items/maintenance of an inventory
-- Ensuring all tests pass for all controller and service classes
+- Ensuring all tests pass for all controller and service classes (code coverage is currently 93.8%)

 ## Team Organisation
 Whilst working on this project, the authors